omkar3403/omkar3403/README.md

 <!-- *   🌍  I'm based in India -->
 *   ✉️  You can contact me at [omkarsahu.dev@gmail.com](mailto:omkarsahu.dev@gmail.com)
-*   🧠  I'm learning HTML, CSS, Javascript
+*   🧠  I'm learning HTML, CSS, Javascript, Java, SQL
 *   ⚡  I'm always in search of new technologies to test and learn

 ### Skills